hobbystacks/baseline-digitalocean/README.md

 ## Why create *Hobby Stacks*?

 Our goal is to define a technology stack for hobby projects with **minimal costs**.
-We also want to offer real-world examples that go beyond canned tutorials showcasing isolated technologies or features.
+We also want to offer real-world examples that go beyond basic tutorials that showcase technologies or features in overly simplified scenarios.

 We decided to gear this tech stack towards **commercial projects** which meant opting for a private container registry and code repository.